IDTA PRIVACY NOTICE

 IDTA relies on legitimate interest as the legal basis for retaining certificate information.

-When someone visits idta.co.uk we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
+When someone visits idta.co.uk we use third party services, Google Analytics and Facebook Pixel, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.

 There are various forms on the website used to collect information.
 That information is only used for the stated purposes which are described in the relevant sections of this Privacy Notice.